Analysis

 y = "",

-title = "Messi makes Miami top MLS spender in 2024",
+title = "Messi makes Miami top MLS spender",

 caption = "By: Christian McDonald.
 Source: Major League Soccer Players Association"